DrewUniversityCS/Volog/README.md

  - First, ensure you have python installed as well as your preferred IDE.
  - Clone the repository onto your local machine.
  - Navigate to the docs folder inside of the project.
- - In order to install all the project dependencies run the following command in your terminal:
+ - In order to install all the project dependencies, you need to set up a pipenv environment and use it as the interpreter for the project.
-        "pip install -r requirements.txt"
  - Finally, run the server using the "manage.py runserver" command and explore the website on localhost.
 ```